oliviazqy/oliviazqy/README.md

 I’ve spent the last 6+ years navigating the wild world of programmatic advertising, leading cross-functional teams, and translating technical chaos into elegant product roadmaps.
 I like my features measurable, my metrics actionable, and my user stories backed by SQL.

 Lately I’ve been diving deeper into generative AI, multimodal agents, and the nitty-gritty of RAG.
 If it's a blend of data, user empathy, and technical puzzle-solving — I’m probably into it.

-Always shipping.
-Always learning.
-Usually debugging something I broke five minutes ago.
+🚀 Always learning.
+Usually troubleshooting something I broke five minutes ago.

 ---

 ### 🧩 Projects